Why learn to eat from an admittedly fat lady? If I’m fat, I clearly don’t know how to eat, right?

 - I was trained by Ellyn Satter in the “How to Eat” protocol — a Health at Every Size program proven to improve eating and body image, regardless of weight.

-- Since I have an accredited degree in nutrition, I can offer solid information on any nutrition-related question you throw at me, plus I have tons of evidence-based resources at my fingertips.
+- Since I have an accredited degree in nutrition, and recently completed a dietetic internship, I can offer solid information on any nutrition-related question you throw at me, plus I have tons of evidence-based resources at my fingertips.

 - I’m an old-school Health at Every Size-er who started blogging about nutrition and fat in 2002, joining the Fatosphere in 2007.

-I usually do sessions in the afternoons and evenings, Eastern time, but it’s somewhat flexible.
+I usually do sessions Monday through Friday, afternoons and evenings Eastern time.

 $96 per session